interTwin-eu/teapot/README.md

 ### Installation & Configuration

 Teapot can be installed using either an **RPM** or **DEB** package.

-- **DEB package:** Automatically creates a dedicated `teapot` system user.
+Both automatically create a dedicated `teapot` system user.

-Distribution-independent.
+- **DEB package:** Distribution-independent.
 - **RPM package:** Available for Fedora 39, AlmaLinux 9.4, and Rocky Linux 9.3.
-The system user must currently be created manually.

 For configuration details, please refer to [CONFIGURATION.md](https://github.com/interTwin-eu/teapot/blob/main/CONFIGURATION.md),